 From a Social perspective, Oil-Dri's culture and values, along with our teammates, are our most valuable assets.
-Our "WE CARE" culture helps drive our focus on the well-being of our teammates, from compensation and benefits to community outreach to safety.
-A clear outgrowth of our "WE CARE" values is the Diversity, Equity, and Inclusion ("DEI") team, which was formed in 2021.
+Our "WE CARE" culture helps drive the Company's focus on the well-being of our teammates, from compensation and benefits to community outreach to safety.
+A clear outgrowth of our "WE CARE" values is the Diversity, Equity, and Inclusion ("DEI") team, comprised of our CEO and diverse group of teammates across locations, functions and communities

 The Company believes our success is enhanced by a workforce that reflects the diversity of the communities and countries in which we live and work.
 Diverse perspectives are encouraged and needed in order to help our company achieve its vision and to continue to grow.
 We are committed to cultivating and preserving a culture of inclusion.
-The DEI team is comprised of a diverse group of colleagues across locations, functions and communities who strive to bring awareness and understanding of human diversity as a corporate imperative by engaging teammates in pertinent conversation, training, and education through initiatives ranging from monthly conversations around social justice and diversity topics to internal newsletters addressing relevant topics.
+The DEI team strives to bring awareness and understanding of human diversity as a corporate imperative by engaging teammates in pertinent conversation, training, and education through initiatives ranging from monthly conversations around social justice and diversity topics to internal newsletters addressing relevant topics.

-In 2021, the Company continued its efforts regarding Board diversity.
+The Company's focus on cultivating and preserving a culture of inclusion starts from the top, with the Company's Board of Directors.
 We seek to foster a boardroom environment and culture that promotes new perspectives, innovation, and deliberation.
 The composition of our directors with respect to tenure and gender diversity are shown below:

-The Company also has a strong history of gender diversity at its management level, with women comprising 83% of our executive officers.
+The Company also has a strong history of gender diversity at all levels of its teammates with women comprising 33% of all salaried staff; 31% of all staff who are director level and above; and 33% of our executive officers.

-As part of the Company's focus on the welfare of our teammates, during the ongoing COVID-19 pandemic, the Company has continued to prioritize the protection of the health, safety and well-being of our employees and their families, while at the same time continuing to support our customers.
+As part of the Company's focus on the welfare of our teammates during the COVID-19 pandemic, the Company prioritized the protection of the health, safety and well-being of our employees and their families through enhanced sanitation measures, implementing remote work arrangements where possible, and facilitating the distribution of and otherwise supporting COVID-19 vaccines among our teammates.